Separation in Georgia

 This is not an option for couples who have been residing together for long a period of time without being married.
 Couples must be legally married in order to file a Separate Maintenance petition.
 This may have been a good option for a couple like T.I. and Tiny who have children and a lot of assets to divide.

-There are many other alternatives to litigation if you or a couple want to explore options please contact Juitt-Jackson Law Firm, LLC at our office at (678) 252-9199.
+There are many other alternatives to litigation if you or a couple want to explore options please contact Juitt-Jackson Law Firm, LLC at our office to schedule a consultation.

 O.C.G.A.
 19-6-10